-As of December 31, 2022, we had federal net operating loss carry forwards of approximately \$23.3 million, which will begin to expire in varying amounts beginning in 2030.
+As of December 31, 2023, federal net operating loss carryforwards of approximately \$1.6 million which will begin to expire in varying amounts annually beginning in 2030 and \$33.1 million of federal net operating losses with no expiration.
+At December 31, 2023, the Company had state net operating loss carryforwards of approximately \$30.2 million which will begin to expire in varying amounts annually beginning in 2030.
 These net operating loss carry forwards could expire unused and be unavailable to offset future income tax liabilities.
 Additionally, under current federal income tax law, federal net operating loss incurred in tax years beginning after December 31, 2017 may be carried forward indefinitely, but the deductibility of such federal net operating loss generally is limited to 80% of U.S. federal taxable income.

 The Tax Cuts and Jobs Act (TCJA) resulted in significant changes to the treatment of research and developmental (R&D) expenditures under Section 174.
 For tax years beginning after Dec.
 31, 2021, taxpayers are required to capitalize and amortize all R&D expenditures that are paid or incurred in connection with their trade or business.
 Specifically, costs for U.S.-based R&D activities must be amortized over five years and costs for foreign R&D activities must be amortized over 15 years-both using a midyear convention.
-During the year ended December 31, 2022, the Company capitalized \$9.8 million and \$2 million of domestic and foreign R&D expenses, respectively.
+During the year ended December 31, 2023, the Company capitalized for tax purposes \$12.6 million and \$0.7 million of domestic and foreign R&D expenses, respectively.